deeppavlov/DeepPavlov/docs/features/models/squad.rst

 SQuAD with contexts without correct answers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the case when answer is not necessary present in given context we have :config:`squad_noans <squad/qa_squad2_bert.json>`
-and :config:`squad_noans <squad/qa_multisquad_bert.json>` configs with pretrained model.
-These models outputs empty string
-in case if there is no answer in context. :config:`squad_noans <squad/qa_squad2_bert.json>` was trained on SQuAD2.0
+with pretrained model.
+This model outputs empty string in case if there is no answer in
-dataset. :config:`squad_noans <squad/qa_multisquad_bert.json>` was trained not on SQuAD dataset.
-For each question-context
+context. :config:`squad_noans <squad/qa_squad2_bert.json>` was trained on SQuAD2.0 dataset.
-pair from SQuAD we extracted contexts from the same Wikipedia article and ranked them according to tf-idf score between
-question and context.
-In this manner we built dataset with contexts without an answer.

 Special trainable `no_answer` token is added to output of self-attention layer and it makes model able to select
 `no_answer` token in cases, when answer is not present in given context.